ionigman/subreddit-image-downloader/README.md

-Simple Subreddit Image Downloader
+imglora-grabber (FKA ostrolucky/Simple Subreddit Image Downloader)
 ==========================
-Tired of all of those reddit downloaders which want you to install tons of dependencies and then don't work anyway?
-Me too.

-*Simple Subreddit Image Downloader* is bash script which:
-- downloads ALL images from specified subreddit in full size
-- Linux/MacOS/Windows
-- Parallel download

-This script just downloads all directly linked images in subreddit.
-It can also download with a specific sort.
-For more complex usage, use other reddit image downloader.
+Downloads all directly linked images in a subreddit in parallel.
+OS agnostic.

 Requirements
 ============
-- bash (cygwin is OK)
+- bash
 - curl
 - jq
 - set environment variable with your reddit username at REDDIT_USERNAME